htmlburger/wpemerge-blade/README.md

         ],
     ] );
     ```
-1. If you are using the [WP Emerge Starter Theme](https://github.com/htmlburger/wpemerge-theme) you can replace your theme views with the ones inside `theme/alternative/blade/`.
+1. If you are using the [WP Emerge Starter Theme](https://github.com/htmlburger/wpemerge-theme) you can **replace** your theme views with the ones inside `theme/views-alternative/blade/`.

 ## Options